 Frequency of Performance Testing - All applicable performance (stack) tests must be conducted on a triennial basis.
 Triennial performance tests must be conducted no more than 37 months after the previous performance test [§63.11220(a)].
-The following are situations in which, after the initial performance (stack) test, further testing is not required:
+The following are situations in which, after the initial performance (stack) test, further testing is either not required or is required on a less frequent basis:

 - New Boilers in the Oil Subcategory Performance tests are not required for a boiler designed to burn light liquid fuels that burns only ultra-low sulfur liquid fuel.
-The fuel must be monitored and monthly records maintained to demonstrate that only ultra-low sulfur liquid fuel is burned in the boiler. - PM If the oil-fired boiler's initial performance test results show that the emissions are less than or equal to half of the limit, further performance tests do NOT need to be conducted for PM, but compliance with all operating limits and monitoring requirements is still required [§63.11220(b)].
+The fuel must be monitored, and monthly records maintained to demonstrate that only ultra-low sulfur liquid fuel is burned in the boiler. - PM If the oil-fired boiler's initial performance test results show that the emissions are less than or equal to half of the limit, continue to comply with all applicable operating limits and monitoring requirements and perform further performance testing as follows: - New or reconstructed boilers that commenced construction or reconstruction on or before 14 September 2016: Conduct further performance tests for PM before 14 September 2021 and conduct subsequent performance tests for PM every fifth year (must be conducted no more than 61 months after the previous performance test). - If a new type of fuel other than ultra-low-sulfur liquid fuel or gaseous fuels is burned, a performance test must be conducted within 60 days of burning the new fuel type.